Reflective Decoding: Beyond Unidirectional Generation with Off-the-Shelf Language Models: Method

-\paragraph{Weight Pruning} In practice, we sample tens of contexts (line 1), many ending up with negligible weight in the final sampling function.
-For efficiency in sampling from an ensemble of these contexts (equation \ref{eqn:rd}), we then drop all but the top $k_c$ contexts and renormalize weights.
+\paragraph{Weight Learning and Pruning} Context weights $w_i$ are learned using the Adam optimizer \citep{kingma2014adam}.
+In practice this takes under 100 steps (negligible time compared to LM decoding).
+While we sample tens of contexts (line 1 of Algorithm~\ref{alg}), many end up with negligible weight under the learned distribution (Equation~\ref{eqn:rd}).
+To efficiently sample from \rlRD and \lrRD, we drop all but the top $k_c$ contexts and renormalize weights: $k_c < n_c$ contexts are used during the \steptwo.